 The pink t-shirts they’re wearing, which Jackie Prout had got printed, said “Be proud or your puddle” on the back – one of Ron Needs’ favourite sayings.

 Wind whipping up rough water meant that conditions were much better for later starters.
 The women’s division was won by Gill Bond who finished 36th after going off at the back of the field.
 This was the highest place that a woman had ever come by a very long way.
 Pauline Bird was 123rd and Carrie Wood 129th after starting much higher up the order.

-This open assessment for the openweight group was planned to take place at Thorpe Park but due to it being froze, was held at Kingston instead.
+This open assessment for the openweight group was planned to take place at Thorpe Park but was held at Kingston instead because the lake at Thorpe was frozen.
 The stated objectives were, “To assess in small boats all athletes who wish to be considered… particularly in respect of endurance performance.”